JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ## Home page
 - Get random track #DONE
-- Debounce the input and only make a request after 300 ms have passed of no changes to the query
+- Debounce the input and only make a request after 300 ms have passed of no changes to the query #DONE
 ##### [Custom debounce](https://sugandsingh5566.medium.com/mastering-throttle-and-debounce-functions-in-react-native-with-javascript-a03965240829) or we will use lodash.
 For now i am thinking using lodash
-- Search spotify tracks
+- Search spotify tracks #DONE
+- Style the search results
+- Add the close single result button inside of the component itself
-- Add tracks to library
+- Add tracks to library from the search results or random track
+- Search results will be styled similar to spotify, no one big screen but it will be small rows

 ##### Image Distortion